Niš Commonwealth Military Cemetery: British nurses and doctors buried in the Cemetery

 Ryle's funeral was described in February 1915, by a visiting Canadian nurse who attended, and her description was read by Hon.
 Caroline Lucas MP, at the 2018 Armistice centenary service held in St. Mary's Church, in her home town of Brighton.

-The tombs of two doctors who died of typhus whilst in service in Serbia, are described in 1916, by Dr. Caroline Twigge Matthews, as 'two little granite crosses' and the graveyard itself as 'wild and overgrown with wildflowers, oxen stray about.' and she said that they 'gave their lives for the sick in an enemy's country' and noted that ' the Serbians are grateful.'
+The tombs of two doctors who died of typhus whilst in service in Serbia, are described in 1916, by Dr. Caroline Twigge Matthews, as 'two little granite crosses' and the graveyard itself as 'wild and overgrown with wildflowers, oxen stray about.' and she said that they 'gave their lives for the sick in an enemy's country (sic)' and noted that ' the Serbians are grateful.'